New Brunswick Travel Guide

 'Flowerpot' rocks in the Bay of Fundi © Buddha Dog

-The capital of New Brunswick is Fredericton, home to three universities, the Harvest Jazz & Blues Festival, the New Brunswick Summer Festival, and the Silver Wave Film Festival, which is associated with the Toronto Film Festival.
-However, Fredericton is only the third-largest city in the province, coming behind Saint John and Moncton.
+The capital of New Brunswick is Fredericton, and although it is only the third-largest city in the province behind Saint John and Moncton, it is a bustling metro home to three universities, and host to the Harvest Jazz & Blues Festival, the New Brunswick Summer Festival and the Silver Wave Film Festival, which is associated with the Toronto Film Festival.

-Fundy National Park is a must for anyone wanting to escape into the great outdoors.
-The park comprises the Fundy coast and forest, and features more than 20 waterfalls for hikers to discover.
-Alternatively, Kouchbouguak National Park boasts warm water tidal pools.
+Fundy National Park is a must for anyone keen to escape to the great outdoors.
+Comprising both coast and forest, the park features more than 20 waterfalls for hikers to discover.
+Alternatively, Kouchibouguac National Park boasts warm-water tidal pools.

 The Bay of Fundy is possibly New Brunswick's most popular attraction, its waters rising and falling 40 feet (12 metres) each day with the tides.
-Visitors can walk along the bay floor and marvel at the tree-tufted sandstone formations, nicknamed the 'Flowerpot Rocks'.
-They can later kayak around the bay that very same day.
+Visitors can walk along the bay floor and marvel at the tree-tufted sandstone formations, nicknamed the 'Flowerpot Rocks', and also kayak around the bay the very same day, or do some exciting whale watching.

-This bay also provides some exciting whale watching opportunities too.
-New Brunswick offers visitors the chance to escape it all and explore the wilderness under big clear skies, a perfect setting for stargazing.
+New Brunswick offers visitors the chance to escape it all and explore the wilderness under wide skies and with few other people around.

 Become our New Brunswick Travel Expert